 When we realized a full septic tank was the problem with the plumbing, we had the tank emptied.
-But, because the tank had never been emptied (in over twenty years!), it was filled with sludge and needed to be replaced.
+But, because the tank had never been emptied (in over twenty years!), it was filled with sludge and couldn’t be completely emptied.
+It needed to be replaced.
 The leach field was also shot.
 We needed to replace the entire system.
 (Hear those dollar signs cha-chinging?)

 There are three major components of our setup: a trash tank, the main aerator wastewater unit, and a chlorinator.
 The trash tank temporarily holds the paper products, and allows the actual waste to go into the main unit.
 Inside the main tank, a powered aerator provides oxygen which bacteria use to breakdown the waste.
+(It’s basically a big tank of waste with a motor that stirs everything.)
 The effluent leaving the tank is over 98% clean, and the final step is through the chlorinator.

 We do zero actual maintenance ourselves.
 The installer has a scheduled maintenance service where they come out twice a year to inspect and maintain the unit.
 They also refill the the chlorinator with chlorine tablets.
 And, of course, we have the system pumped every four years.

 If you’re building a new home in the country, you’ll most likely need to put in a septic system.
 Usually, the first thing you need is a percolation test.
 The perc test will indicate whether a house can be built on the site, and it also usually limits the number of bedrooms in the home.
 (Number of bedrooms = expected number people living in the house = expected amount of waste the septic system will need to handle.)